Maximal $L^1$ regularity for solutions to inhomogeneous incompressible Navier-Stokes equations: Equivalence between Eulerian and Lagrangian formulations

 where, of course, $C$ depends on $\|\nabla u\|_{L_T^1(\dot{B}_{2,1}^{3/2})}$.
 Finally, the estimates \eqref{regularity of Lagrangian variables in terms of Eulerian variables} and \eqref{regularity of adjugate matrix} allow us to conclude that $(\lagr{u},\lagr{P})$ is a strong solution to \eqref{Lagrangian formulation} (see Definition \ref{definition of strong solutions to Lagrangian formulation}).

 \fbox{From Lagrangian to Eulerian formulation.} Assume that $(\lagr{u},\nabla\lagr{P})$ is a strong solution to the system \eqref{Lagrangian formulation} supplemented with \eqref{definition of Au and Xu}.
-Unlike the previous justification in which the existence time for \eqref{Lagrangian formulation} is the same as that for \eqref{INS} unconditionally, here we shall assume
+Unlike the previous justification in which the existence time for \eqref{Lagrangian formulation} is the same as that for \eqref{INS} unconditionally (i.e., without smallness condition on $\|\nabla u\|_{L_T^1(\dot{B}_{2,1}^{3/2})}$), here we shall assume

 so that $X_{\lagr{u}}(t,\cdot)$ (defined in \eqref{definition of Au and Xu}) becomes a $C^1$ diffeomorphism over $\R^3$ for every $t\in[0,T]$.
 In fact, we have the following:

 \begin{lemma}[see also \cite{danchin cpam 2012}] Suppose that $\lagr{v}\in L^1([0,T];C_b^{1}(\R^3;\R^3))$ satisfies